 USC Center for Health Journalism California Fellowship Project 2020

-As a 2020 fellow, I investigated the California Bay Area’s Project Roomkey initiative (a pivot from my original project once the pandemic hit).
-What I found was a small silver lining in all of the chaos: the uplifting stories at an RV park provided by Project Roomkey, which experts hailed as an example of how a housing-first approach could actually be a means to lift people out of homelessness in the Bay Area.
+As a 2020 fellow, I investigated the California Bay Area’s Project Roomkey initiative (a pivot from my original project proposal once the pandemic hit).
+What I found was a small sliver of hope amid the chaos: the uplifting stories at an RV park provided by Project Roomkey, which experts hailed as an example of how a housing-first approach could actually be a means to lift people out of homelessness in the Bay Area.